 Barolin Nature Reserve, QLD

-This project will deliver incredible environmental benefits, community opportunities and tourist value for decades to come.
+Located on land traditionally owned by the Goreng Goreng people, this project will deliver incredible environmental benefits, community opportunities and tourist value for decades to come.
+Greenfleet is returning in 2022 to continue the reforestation effort and taking further climate action in the region.

 "This will become one of more than 425 forests we have planted across Australia and New Zealand since 1997 on behalf of our supporters.
 As it grows, the forest at Barolin Nature Reserve will capture carbon pollution from the atmosphere, conserve biodiversity, provide extra habitat for wildlife and more bushland for people to enjoy," said Greenfleet's CEO, Wayne Wescott.